jmyounker/jtools/README.md

 jtools: A Collection of JSON Tools
 ==================================

-These are collection of tools to help working with json on the command line.
-It includes the following tools:
+These are tools to help working with JSON on the command line.
+It includes the following little programs:

 * `jc`: Count JSON objects on stdin.
 * `jjoin`: Perform simple relational joins on JSON objects.